kaidiwu/academic-kickstart/content/authors/admin/_index.md

   - course: M.S. in Social Psychology
     institution: University of Michigan
     year: 2017
-  - course: B.A. in Psychology
+  - course: B.A. in Psychology (Honors with High Distinction)
     institution: University of Michigan
     year: 2015
-  - course: B.Mus.A in Piano Performance
+  - course: B.Mus.A in Piano Performance (Highest Honors)
     institution: University of Michigan
     year: 2015